-- establishing a culture whereby all individuals fully understand that it is safe and accepted to raise Whistleblower concerns - establishing a culture whereby all individuals fully understand that leaders actively want and expect individuals to raise Whistleblower concerns - ensuring that victimisation of anyone who uses the Whistleblower procedure is not tolerated
+- establishing a culture whereby all individuals fully understand that it is safe and accepted to raise Whistleblowing concerns - establishing a culture whereby all individuals fully understand that leaders actively want and expect individuals to raise Whistleblowing concerns - ensuring that victimisation of anyone who uses the Whistleblowing procedure is not tolerated

-This includes school staff (refer to 3.2 of others to be considered) and any related incidents when an individual or organisation is using the school premises for the purposes of running activities for children (KCSiE 2023).
+This includes school staff (refer to 3.2 of others to be considered) and any related incidents when an individual or organisation is using the school premises for the purposes of running activities for children (KCSiE 2024).

 4.2.
-Headteacher
+Headteacher or Chair of Governors

-The governing body has designated the Headteacher specifically to deal with matters concerning whistleblowing
+The governing body has designated the Headteacher/Chair of Governors specifically to deal with matters concerning whistleblowing